JihongJeong/CSS/README.md

     *   LDA topic modeling results for each subreddit (top words per topic, Coherence Score).
 2.  **Matplotlib Visualizations**:
     *   A bar chart showing the sentiment label distribution per subreddit.
     *   Word cloud images for each topic within each subreddit.
-(These will appear in separate windows during execution).
 3.  **CSV File (Optional)**:
-    *   If you uncomment the `collected_df.to_csv(...)` line at the end of the script, the DataFrame containing the analysis results will be saved to a CSV file.
+    *   The DataFrame containing the analysis results will be saved to a CSV file.

 ## Troubleshooting